Aquafina-water-bottle/jp-mining-note/wiki/Updating.md

 Again, please make sure you **reset the existing templates** (unless you know what you are doing), and again, please make a [backup](setup#preliminary-steps) of your Yomichan settings just in case.

+[^1]: As of writing this (2022/09/06).
+Hopefully in the future, there will be a `refresh` button in Yomichan itself to avoid all this trouble.